skei/MIP2/README.md

-deprecation-warning!
-reboot in progress..
-(rename, restructure, restart..)
+deprecation-warning! reboot in progress.. restructure, refactor, rename, restart.. this (mip2) was/is the prototype, MIP is 'the real deal'.. https://github.com/skei/MIP

 -----